Skip to main content

 5. Safari

-Kidney stones are usually formed after a build-up of certain chemicals in the body.
+Kidney stones usually form when certain chemicals build up in the body.

-You're also more likely to develop kidney stones if you do not drink enough water and other fluids.
+You're more likely to develop kidney stones if you:

 Types of kidney stones

-Kidney stones come in a variety of sizes, shapes and colours.
-Some are like grains of sand, while in rare cases others can grow to the size of a golf ball.
+Kidney stones can have different sizes, shapes and colours.
+Some are like grains of sand.
+In rare cases, stones can grow to the size of a golf ball.

 The main types of kidney stones are: